rockissue

 The Bee Gees

-4 albums; 3 tracks - not including their contributions to Saturday Night Fever: The Original Movie Sound Track
+4 albums; 3 tracks - not including contributions to Saturday Night Fever: The Original Movie Sound Track

 The B-52's